PacktPublishing/expert-insight/_posts/2019-10-22-understanding-c-sharp-basics-by-mark-j-price.markdown

 1. In Visual Studio Code, navigate to __Code__ \| __Preferences__ \| __Color Theme__ (it is on the __File__ menu on Windows), or press ___Ctrl___ or ___Cmd___ + ___K___, ___Ctrl___ or ___Cmd___ + ___T___.

 2. Select a color theme.
-For reference, I'll use the __Light+ (default light)__ color theme so that the screenshots look good in a printed book.

 There are other contextual keywords that only have a special meaning in a specific context.
 However, that still means that there are only about 100 actual C# keywords in the language.
 The English language has more than 250,000 distinct words, so how does C# get away with only having about one hundred keywords?
 Moreover, why is C# so difficult to learn if it has only 0.0416% of the amount of words compared to the English language?